When Are Scrap Prices Going Up?

 What We Do Know About Scrap Prices

-Market Prices – We know that when sites like LME and Comex are reporting a future drop of scrap prices for commodities like steel, copper, and gold we can expect prices to drop almost immediately.
-So when the markets are seemingly to climb again, we can expect prices to follow suit.
+We know that when sites like LME and Comex report a future drop in scrap prices for commodities like steel, copper, and gold, we expect prices to drop almost immediately.
+So when the markets seemingly climb again, we can expect prices to follow suit.

 scrap metal prices

-Industry Need – This is a simple case of supply and demand.
-If there is a small need for materials for technology, manufacturing, and construction, you can expect prices to also drop.
-But if the need for new construction, the need for supplies rises along with that too.
+This is a simple case of supply and demand.
+You can expect prices to drop if there is a small need for technology, manufacturing, and construction materials.
+But if there is a need for new construction, the need for supplies rises along with that, too.

-International Trade – When countries that import a lot of scrap metal, like China and India, begin to slow down their imports, you can almost be certain prices will drop.
+When countries that import a lot of scrap metal, like China and India, begin to slow down their imports, you can almost be sure that prices will drop.
 This is similar to supply and demand.
-If they are running low on commodity supplies, the need for them will go up, along with the price they are willing to pay for them.
+If they run low on commodity supplies, their need and the price they are willing to pay will increase.

 What We Don’t Know About Scrap Prices